Traackr/resizeAndCrop/README.md

 ## Overview

 **jQuery plugin** to resize and crop images on the fly, while preserving their aspect ratio.
-Optimized for rendering hundreds of images on the same page.
 A placeholder first shows and the actual image loading, cropping and resizing happens in the background.
+Optimized for rendering hundreds of images on the same page: images are loaded in batch with a pause in between each batch.
+This maximizes UI responsiveness while ensuring image loading is not blocking ajax calls.

 ## Plugin Usage